This blog may contain affiliate links. Read our disclosure policy for more info.

 Paragliding along the coast is one of the activities that Miraflores, Peru is famous for.
 Along the Malecon, you’ll find a large grassed area where paragliders are consistently going for a ride!
 You can sign up at the booth right here and join a professional for a tandem paragliding adventure with views of the Pacific Ocean and Lima – what more could you ask for?!

-Paragliding prices do vary based on the season but expect to pay around $80 USD for a ride.
-You can book a flight online in advance here!
+Paragliding prices do vary based on the season but expect to pay around $75 USD for a ride.
+You can book a flight online in advance here or in person!
 Note, you should book online during the busy season to avoid missing out!

 10. Visit the Huaca Pucllana Ruins